Professional Workshops, Courses, and Training

-Recognize the shifting demographics, technology and globalization that are changing business needs.
-Identify key trends and understand their implications on the workforce, workplace and marketplace.
-Broaden and examine the implications for re-energizing, driving and sustaining D&I initiatives in the face of multiple generations at work, new conversations on religion, race and multiple identities, cultural competence and other emerging issues.
+Recognize demographic, technology and globalization shifts that are changing business needs.
+Identify key trends and understand their impact on the workforce, workplace and marketplace.
+Examine implications for re-energizing, driving and sustaining D&I initiatives in face of new conversations on multiple identities, generations, cultural competence and other emerging issues at work.

 Develop the knowledge, skills and confidence necessary to promote productive, efficient and successful handling of grievances, ensuring management is gaining maximum benefit from the process.

-ERGs and affinity groups have evolved in the workplace as a standard component of D&I initiatives to impact organizational goals while developing leaders and addressing concerns of constituents with shared interests.
-Examine characteristics of high-functioning ERGs as well as leading practices in group formation and operation.
+Learn how ERGs and affinity groups have emerged in the workplace as a standard component of D&I initiatives to support business objectives and increase employee engagement and contribution.
+Examine characteristics of high-functioning ERGs and leading practices in group formation and operation.

 Supplier diversity strategies and programs allow many organizations to gain a competitive advantage.
 Learn how organizations have approached, designed and implemented supplier diversity in effort to build positive supplier diversity relationships, comply with government regulations, as well as measure and track success to realize business goals.